tysonlmao/curlplugin/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the project's open-source license.
 If you're not sure about the license, please check the project's [LICENSE](LICENSE) file.

-## Code of Conduct

-We expect all contributors to adhere to our Code of Conduct.
-Please review and follow the project's [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) to ensure a positive and inclusive environment for all.

 ## Questions

-If you have any questions about contributing to this project, feel free to reach out by creating an issue or contacting [Your Name](mailto:youremail@example.com).
+If you have any questions about contributing to this project, feel free to reach out by creating an issue or contacting [tysonlmao](tyson@tysonlmao.dev).

-Thank you for considering contributing to [Your Project Name]!
+Thank you for considering contributing to curlplugin!